 While you want to do your best to give thorough, substantive answers to the interviewer’s questions, there is a natural point in the conversation when enough is truly enough.
 It’s highly unlikely that any question you’ll be asked will necessitate a 10 or 15-minute answer where you're doing all the talking, and you certainly don’t want to start repeating yourself out of nervousness or the need to fill the silence.
 In short, don’t make common interview mistakes like “over-answer” your interview questions, which can end up having a negative impact.
 You should be able to gauge the room and read your interviewers non-verbal cues as to when to wrap it up and move on to the next topic.

 Likewise, giving very short answers to all of your interview questions gives the impression that you’re either not prepared and don’t know how to answer the question or that you don’t care enough to put some more thought into your answers.
 Good job interviews are like conversations or meaningful exchanges, so if you find yourself only spending less than a minute on each question and the interviewer is then moving on quickly to the next topic without asking any follow-ups, you’ll want to dig a little deeper in your answers.

 7. Saying “I don’t know”

-Even if you truly don’t know the answer, you should always provide some sort of a thoughtful response to an interview question and never leave it at “I don’t know.”
+Even if you truly don’t know the answer, you should always provide some sort of a thoughtful response to an interview question and never make the common interview mistakes of leaving it at “I don’t know.”
 While you don’t ever want to misrepresent yourself or your skill set, if you honestly don’t know the answer to their question, frame your response in a positive way so that you highlight what you’re doing to close that skills/knowledge gap.
 Or, take the opportunity to connect the question to other adjacent, relevant skills or topics you are more prepared to discuss.

 8. Appearing too “over-the-top”